jakubhalik/text_kuba/README.md

 pseudorandom profile pics for fun now before profiles

 websockets encryption and decryption the same way as above with the keys

+encrypting and decrypting dates too

+sorting by ascending dates on the client

+fix viewing pictures
 <br>
 <br>
 <br>